 I am a primatologist, broadly interested in studies of behavioural ecology in humans and non-human primates.
 My main research interests are in social behaviour, traditions, and culture.
 In particular, I am interested in how social aspects of behaviour impacts the spread of behavioural variants in primates.
 My research has included studies with children, monkeys and apes (see Research for more details).

 NEWS AND EVENTS:

-I'm excited to have been elected as a member of the Royal Society of Biology this month.
+This month, I'm excited to have been elected as a member of the Royal Society of Biology.
 I'm looking forward to being part of the wider Bioscience community.

 At the end of this month I'll be heading out to Vanuatu to start my first round of fieldwork on the EVO-Learn project investigating social learning and teaching in cross cultural populations.
 I'm excited to spend two and half months working with Ni-Van's on Tanna.